You should know

 To request Birnam Wood, simply apply for housing and make Birnam Wood your top housing preference.
 Space may not be available for all who request Birnam Wood, so be sure to select alternative housing preferences in our housing application.
 Two-bedroom apartments for married students or students with dependents are offered on a space-available basis contact Housing@wwu.edu for rates and availability.

-These communities promote a lifestyle free of alcohol, marijuana, and all illegal substances.
-Students housed in these areas agree to abide by University policies and regulations regarding substance-free living; any student failing to do so will be sanctioned and may be moved to a community more suitable to their lifestyle choice.
+These areas promote a lifestyle free of alcohol, marijuana, and all illegal substances.
+Students living in these areas agree to abide by University policies and regulations regarding substance-free living; any student failing to do so will be sanctioned and may be moved to a community more suitable to their lifestyle choice.

 - Higginson Hall (floor 5)